-This post isn’t going to contain any life altering revelations, but enough people have remarked “Oh hey, that’s a great idea!” to me that I thought I could share it with my readers… A quick, cheap, and lighter hard sided plastic bottle for backpacking or climbing trips.
+This post isn’t going to contain any life-altering revelations, but enough people have remarked “Oh hey, that’s a great idea!” to me that I thought I could share it with my readers… A quick, cheap, and lighter hard-sided plastic bottle for backpacking or climbing trips.
+This is how to make your very own Nalgene holster out of a Gatorade bottle.

 Pick up a 32oz Gatorade bottle from your favorite corner store.
 BONUS: Enjoy a refreshing flavored beverage!